->The agency has developed compliant policy in Executive Directive #72, Section X.

->The facility has introduced a very specific method to alert inmates when female staff are on the housing units.
+Partial compliance with the standard had already been demonstrated as follows: >The agency has developed compliant policy in Executive Directive #72, Section X. >The facility has introduced a very specific method to alert inmates when female staff members are on the housing units, though it does not appear that the system is routinely employed.